 - Community engagement in oil and gas exploration

 2012 U.S. – Canada Research Forum

-The North Slope Science Initiative and the U.S. Department of the Interior, in partnership with our counterparts in Canada and the United States, are hosting the third United States – Canada Northern Oil and Gas Research Forum from November 13 to 15, 2012 at the Hilton Hotel, Anchorage, Alaska.
+The North Slope Science Initiative and the U.S. Department of the Interior, in partnership with counterparts in Canada and the United States, hosted the third United States – Canada Northern Oil and Gas Research Forum from November 13 to 15, 2012 at the Hilton Hotel, Anchorage, Alaska.
 This event focused on sharing traditional, technical and scientific knowledge related to oil and gas activities in the Mackenzie Valley, North Slope of Alaska, and Beaufort and Chukchi Sea region.
 The Forum was attended by over 175 participants, and included 71 panel and technical talks and 14 poster presentations.
 The following are key recommendations from the 2012 Forum:

 2010 Canada - U.S. Research Forum

 The Northern Oil and Gas Branch, on behalf of Indian and Northern Affairs Canada, organized and hosted second Research Forum in partnership with a number of government, Aboriginal, academic, non-governmental and industry organizations from both Canada and the United States.